davegiles/salt-workshop/docs/grains/README.md

 > We will discuss YAML in greater detail in the next section.

-After modification, the grain section looks like this:
+After modification, the grains section looks like this:

+> Note: this should take place on the actual minion itself, not on the master.

 ```
 # file: /etc/salt/minion